-Up to $1M is available from Industry 4.0 Testlabs for Australia to establish five Industry 4.0 testlabs at five Australian universities.
+Up to $1M is available from Industry 4.0 Testlabs for Australia to establish six Industry 4.0 testlabs at six Australian universities.

 Industry 4.0 Testlabs for Australia

-Industry 4.0 Testlabs for Australia is a pilot program that provides $5 million in matched funding in 2018-19 to establish five Industry 4.0 testlabs at five Australian universities.
+Industry 4.0 Testlabs for Australia is a pilot program that provides $6 million in matched funding in 2018-19 to establish six Industry 4.0 testlabs at six Australian universities.
 It will provide innovation support for small and medium enterprises in priority industry growth sectors through access to Industry 4.0 testlabs, and build the skills required to capitalise on technological opportunities presented by Industry 4.0.

-Industry 4.0 testlabs established through this grant opportunity will be located at the five Australian universities listed at section 4.2 and will support small and medium enterprises (SMEs) in several of the Australian Government’s priority growth sectors.
+The Industry 4.0 testlab established through this grant opportunity will be located at the University of Tasmania and will support small and medium enterprises (SMEs) in several of the Australian Government’s priority growth sectors.
 These may include: